-Repairing Damaged Teeth with Stem Cells Proves Successful
+Repairing Damaged Teeth with Personal Cells Proves Successful

 Posted on October 1, 2018

-The use of stem cells in medical treatments is rapidly growing, but what about using stem cells for dental procedures, too?
-Recently, researchers at the University of Pennsylvania successfully trialed stem cells as a way to regrow the living tissue found in teeth damaged by injury.
+The use of personal cells in medical treatments is rapidly growing, but what about using personal cells for dental procedures, too?
+Recently, researchers at the University of Pennsylvania successfully trialed personal cells as a way to regrow the living tissue found in teeth damaged by injury.

 The research could mean new treatments to save injured or diseased teeth.
 The scientists also believe their research has the potential to treat some systemic diseases.